cmenard/Marlin/README.md

 ## Features:
 * Compatibility with <a href="https://www.amazon.com/BIGTREETECH-Mother-Screen-TMC2208-Printer/dp/B07WH6P9RC/ref=sr_1_7?crid=1IER3G7Y9PKIQ&dchild=1&keywords=bigtreetech+skr+v1.3&qid=1591711657&sprefix=bigtreetech+sk%2Caps%2C202&sr=8-7">SKR1.3 from BigTreeTech</a>
-* Immediate compatibility with TMC2208 in UART mode with Stealthchop and driver monitoring enabled
+* Immediate compatibility with TMC2208 in UART mode with driver monitoring enabled
 * Works with the MPCNC with 5 motors via 5 stepper drivers and with end stops enabled
 * Marlin M122 enabled to allow diagnostics of TMC drivers
 * Babystepping is enabled to allow slight Z changes when running a project